 Oral Cancer Screening

-Difficulty chewing, swallowing, speaking, or moving the jaw or tongue
+Difficulty moving your jaw or tongue

 Changes in your voice